Trait bonsaidb::core::connection::LowLevelConnection

 ) -> Result<MappedSerializedDocuments, Error>

-Queries for view entries from the named view
+Queries for view entries from the named view with their source

 documents.